Disclosure: Some of the artwork featured in this post was provided by Minted. All opinions, images and love of gorgeous wall art are 100% mine.

 - Odd number of pieces: I feel like every decorating book you’ll ever read says to use an odd number of things in groupings.
 I generally try to stick with to this rule.

 I typically put these design boards together for rooms (or gallery walls) so I can see how everything looks together before I buy a bunch of stuff that I end up not liking together.
+(You can see how I put these design boards together here.)

 I love the artwork we decided to use.
 The picture of the green pier (top left) was taken by Kalen on our vacation in Folly Beach.
 If you guys want a higher quality copy so you can download it to print and frame it at home, just scroll down to the bottom of this blog post and you can grab it.
 Hope it looks good in your home, too!
 (Send me a pic if you use it!)